Title

 (12) Good cause required.

-(a) No owner, landlord, agent or other person operating or managing any residential premises, upon expiration of [a] any lease [of less than one year], shall issue a notice to vacate, notice of non-renewal, or notice to terminate the lease, unless (1) the landlord has good cause not to renew the lease; and (2) the landlord provides the tenant with notice pursuant to subsection (c), below.
+(a) No owner, landlord, agent or other person operating or managing any residential premises, upon expiration of [a] any lease [of less than one year], shall take any action to terminate a tenancy [issue a notice to vacate, notice of non-renewal, or notice to terminate the lease], unless (1) the landlord has good cause to take that action [not renew the lease]; and (2) the landlord provides the tenant with notice pursuant to subsection (c), below.
 For purposes of this subsection (12)(a), good cause shall include, but is not limited to, any of the following:

 * * *